chandannaidu6/ragbench/README.md

 > ⚠️ **Free-tier models are volatile.** Model IDs get deprecated for new accounts, rate-limited, or renamed without much notice (this happened mid-development with a Gemini model).
 If a request 404s or connection-errors unexpectedly, check the provider's live model list before assuming it's a `ragbench` bug — for OpenRouter: `GET https://openrouter.ai/api/v1/models`; for Google: `client.models.list()`.

-> ⚠️ **Anthropic has no true no-card free tier** — API access requires billing set up on the account (occasionally with a small free credit grant for new accounts).
-Google's Gemini API, by contrast, has a genuinely free tier via [Google AI Studio](https://aistudio.google.com) with no card required.

 ---